lubojr/naucse.python.cz/lessons/beginners-en/testing/index.md

 *Automated tests* are functions that check that the program works correctly.
 You can execute the tests anytime and verify that the code works.
-The main benefit is that you can change the code in the future and let the tests verify that the change does not break existing functionalitye.
+The main benefit is that you can change the code in the future and let the tests verify that the change does not break existing functionality.

 ## Installing the pytest library